az143/davis_weather/README.md

 data to a server on the net,

-* a data collector program (in perl) that listens for such uploads and saves the data in an sqlite database,
+* a data collector program (in perl) that listens for such uploads and saves the data in an sqlite database, and optionally uploads it to weather underground and/or the bom/uk-metoffice weather observations website,

 * and a graph generator tool (using gnuplot) and a cgi script to present readings and graphs. both are written in perl.